huggingface/dataset-viewer/docs/source/server.md

 # Server infrastructure

-The [Datasets Server](https://github.com/huggingface/datasets-server) has two main components that work together to return queries about a dataset instantly:
+The [dataset viewer](https://github.com/huggingface/dataset-viewer) has two main components that work together to return queries about a dataset instantly:

 - a user-facing web API for exploring and returning information about a dataset
 - a server runs the queries ahead of time and caches them in a database

 While most of the documentation is focused on the web API, the server is crucial because it performs all the time-consuming preprocessing and stores the results so the web API can retrieve and serve them to the user.
-This saves a user time because instead of generating the response every time it gets requested, Datasets Server can return the preprocessed results instantly from the cache.
+This saves a user time because instead of generating the response every time it gets requested, the dataset viewer can return the preprocessed results instantly from the cache.

 There are three elements that keep the server running: the job queue, workers, and the cache.